Post-

 Post- (stylized in all caps) is the third solo studio album by American singer-songwriter Jeff Rosenstock, released on January 1, 2018, without any promotional lead-up.
 The album was released on Polyvinyl Record Co. in the United States and by Specialist Subject Records in the United Kingdom.

 Much of Post- was written in the Catskill Mountains shortly after the 2016 presidential election.
 The resulting songs are, according The AV Club, "chiefly concerned with losing hope in your country, yourself, and those around you."
 The album was primarily recorded at Atomic Garden Studios in Palo Alto, California in late November and early December 2017; additional recording took place at the Quote Unquote Records offices in Brooklyn, New York and in East Durham, New York.
 Guests on the album include Rosenstock's bandmate in Antarctigo Vespucci, Chris Farren, as well as frequent collaborator Dan Potthast, American singer-songwriter Laura Stevenson, and Canadian punk rock band PUP.
-Farren, Stevenson and PUP recorded their parts for the album from their homes.

 Ten percent of proceeds from any digital sales made from the album are being donated to Defend Puerto Rico, a charity assisting with disaster relief in Puerto Rico.